Revealing the Power of Masked Autoencoders in Traffic Forecasting: Methodology

-To guide spatial-temporal reconstruction, we leverage two objectives, consisting of a classification loss $\gL_{\mA}$ and a regression loss $\gL_{\mX}$ tailored to adjacency matrix $\mA$ and the MTS data $\mX$, respectively.
+\paragraph{Reconstruction Targets.} To guide spatial-temporal reconstruction, we leverage two objectives, consisting of a classification loss $\gL_{\mA}$ and a regression loss $\gL_{\mX}$ tailored to adjacency matrix $\mA$ and the data $\mX$, respectively.
 Specifically, $\gL_{\mA}$ aims to reconstruct the masked walks using a classification objective.
 Formally, we have:

-On the other hand, $\gL_{\mX}$ computes the mean absolute error of the masked patches between $\mX$ and the reconstruction $\hat{\mX}$.
-Formally, we have:
+On the other hand, $\gL_{\mX}$ computes the mean absolute error of the masked patches between $\mX$ and the reconstruction $\hat{\mX}$:

 where the subscript $[M]$ denotes the masked area index.
-In line with recent work \cite{DBLP:journals/corr/abs-2201-02534}, we only compute losses over the masked portions both spatially and temporally.
-The overall reconstruction objective of the pretraining stage is:
+In line with recent work \cite{DBLP:journals/corr/abs-2201-02534}, we only compute losses over the masked portions.
+The overall objective of the pretraining stage is:

 where $\lambda$ is a non-negative hyperparameter trading off the spatial reconstruction loss and the temporal reconstruction loss.